 has fourteen display rooms of Felixstowe's social and military history, housed within the 1878-built submarine mining establishment.

-Further North of the town are the Six Martello towers, built to prevent Napoleonic invasion, stand on Felixstowe’s coast – five of which are private and unused (one pictured above), and one has been converted into a private residential house.
+Further North of the town are the Six Martello towers, built to prevent Napoleonic invasion, which stand on Felixstowe’s coast going up towards Aldeburgh.
+Five of these towers are private and unused (one pictured above), and one has been converted into a private residence house.
 Please see our article on Martello Towers

 What do you like about Felixstowe?
 Please send all comments and reviews to firstname.lastname@example.org